PassivePicasso/ThunderKit/Documentation/ThunderKitDocumentation/Manual/ImportExtensions.md

 Import extensions can be created to import Unity Packages, ThunderKit Packages, Import additional game files, modify assemblies before import, and much more.

+ThunderKit comes with some base classes for some of these processes.

 Adding a new import extension is simple, follow this short guide to make an importer which simply logs "Hello World" to the unity console at the beggining of the import process